BOOK DIRECT

 MIKE FIELD

-Nick Kuchar is inspired by the early days of surfing & beach culture.
-“I set out to capture some of my favorite things going on day- to-day in Waikīkī … like happy hour overlooking Diamond Head, paddling out at Queen’s and listening to music at the Shell."
+Nick Kuchar finds inspiration in the golden days of surfing and beach culture.
+“I wanted to capture my favorite things in Waikīkī—happy hour with a Diamond Head view, paddling out at Queen’s, and live music at the Shell.”

 Nick Kuchar